Linearly-scalable and entropy-optimal learning of nonstationary and nonlinear manifolds: Methods

-Then, following the same line of argumentation as in the proof of Theorem 1 above, it is easy to show that for the fixed values of the loss $l$ (hence, when all other learning variables except of $\gamma_0$ are fixed), and for any $\beta_0>0$, there exists a unique solution $\gamma^*_0$ of the problem (\ref{eq:eomc_g0}):
+Then, following the same line of argumentation as in the Step 2 proof of Theorem 1 above (applying Lemma 2.6 \cite{bassetti25}), it is easy to show that for the fixed values of the loss $l$ (hence, when all other learning variables except of $\gamma_0$ are fixed), and for any $\beta_0>0$, there exists a unique solution $\gamma^*_0$ of the problem (\ref{eq:eomc_g0}-\ref{eq:eomc_g06}):

-where $l_{\max}(t)$ is the maximum of $l$ over all $t$.
+where $l_{\max}$ is the maximum of $l$ over all $t$.
 This solution can be computed with an additional cost of $\mathcal{O}(T)$ - independent of $K$ and $D$ (since the values of loss $l$ are pre-computed in the original EOMC algorithm and can be recycled).
 Hence, adding \underline{Step 3} (\ref{eq:gamma0}) to the original algorithm described in the Theorem 1 above can be done essentially for free, not increasing the leading order of the EOMC algorithm complexity, and not violating the monotonicity of EOMC convergence.